Tool timeOriginally published 2005 in Atomic: Maximum Power Computing Last modified 16-Dec-2014.

 An ultrasonic cleaner lets you get serious dirt off intricate assemblies using nothing but plain water and a bit of dishwashing liquid (or water alone, if you are cleaning a baby).
 Without the ultrasonic magic, you need to fiddle around with cotton buds and paper towels, and probably also solvents that'll make the plastic scales on the sides of a Swiss Army knife go all gummy.

 If there's rust to deal with too, you can just use metal polish.
 But "rust erasers" work, and you can also get fibreglass pens that scrape off small amounts of rust very effectively.
-But they shed bits of their fibres, which will stick in your hands and make you sad; use them with care.
+But they also shed bits of their fibres, which will stick in your hands and make you sad; use them with care.

 On to the oiling.